timthelion/UOBP/Level_2.md

  XOR(1 octet)        |
  END_FLAG(1 octet)   ]

+The LEN refers to the length of the INFORMATION section.
+The XOR is the checksum of all bytes in the frame excluding the START and END flags.

 A firmware implementation of this level 2 can be found in this repo as defined by the functions "sendFrame" and "checkForFrameAndReact."

 START_FLAG=200